Frames in stock Ready for Paint!

 The frame was conceived as a complete system with the front suspension set up being key to its design.

 Designed for all round trail bike duty the .410 is a new breed of hardtail.
-The geometry is designed to work with a 160mm fork with reduced negative spring to allow 40% sag.
+The geometry is designed around a 160mm fork running 40% sag.
 Or a 140mm fork running 20% Sag

 The reason for the 40% (64mm) sag on a 160mm fork is that it gives a much larger dynamic range to the small bump capabilities of the front end which really helps calm everything down and generate more front end grip as the wheel can stick to the ground much more effectively.
 This set up allows you to really drive from the front and let the super short back end follow.
 The faster you go the more noticeable this becomes.

 When the trail smooths out and gets flowy the super short chainstays again come into their element allowing you to pump and drive through corners.

 The BB appears so low, because it is based around the dynamic ride height of comparable 29er full suspension trail bikes which might have a static BB height of -35/-40mm, Combine that with front and rear suspension sag and you can easily have a dynamic BB drop number approaching -100mm when you are actually riding the bike.

 As a hardtail only has front suspension and the whole bike effectively pivots around the rear axel the BB drop needs to be much greater in order to get a comfortable and stable dynamic ride height comparable to that of a full suspension bike.